 Whether on premise or in the cloud, the sandbox is a technical environment with well-defined rules and secure boundaries.
 It’s a working environment where a prospect’s developers can build prototypes and test them with real data, without affecting the production side of their business.
 While the environment is quite different from the guided trial above, exactly the same rules apply.
 You need to agree on the same rules with the prospect beforehand:

-- The time frame for the evaluation and who will be involved in it
+- Time frame for the evaluation and who will be involved in it

-- The test process and format of test report
+- Test process and format of test report

-- The key functions to be tested (a shortlist, not all)
+- Key functions to be tested (a shortlist, not all)

 - Data sets to be used, the desired outcomes and how to measure them

-- The amount of contact between the prospect’s and your team
+- Amount of contact between the prospect’s and your team

-- The expected next steps, once the software has met all the test criteria
+- Expected next steps, once the software has met all the test criteria

 A ‘bake-off’ is an evaluation process that is similar to a Proof Of Concept, but there are distinct differences.